LowellObservatory/LDTObserverTools/doc/scrub_deveny_pickup.rst

 coefficients.
 This cleaned image may be processed with PypeIt as usual (the parameters for DeVeny data within PypeIt recognize this post-processed image format).

+The script usage can be displayed by calling the script with the ``-h`` option:

+.. include:: help/scrub_deveny_pickup.rst